Ninja-Squad/ninja-squad.github.com/_posts/2017-10-24-angular-cli-1.5.md

 Now it starts to be more bearable, even if it's still slower than JiT compilation, but the Angular team is working hard on this, and it starts to show.

+By default, the `build-optimizer` plugin (which does a little bit of extra work on your generated code, like removing unneeded decorators, adding hints for dead code removals, etc) will now be applied to your build if you are using Angular 5 and building in AoT.

+That means that your build command:

+    ng build --prod --build-optimizer

+can be simplified to:

+    ng build --prod

+once you'll have updated to the CLI 1.5 and Angular 5.

 ## ES2015 as a target

 The CLI now supports ES2015 as the target of the build (and not only ES5).